Ashwin-S-Nambiar/ashlog/content/notes/Spotify Now Playing Widget.md

 - **Background sync** when users return to the tab

 ## Getting Started: Setting Up Spotify Integration
 The setup process involves configuring a Spotify app and handling OAuth authentication.
-Don't worry - it's more straightforward than it initially appears!
+Don't worry; it's more straightforward than it initially appears!

 ### Step 1: Create Your Spotify Application
 Navigate to the [Spotify Developer Dashboard](https://developer.spotify.com/dashboard) and create a new app: